HomeSaudi ArabiaRiyadh

 Key Facts:

-• Exit bans and terrorism risks create additional dangers for foreign nationals
+• Exit bans can prevent departure for foreign nationals under investigation

 Sources